 If you are taking your pet out of the United States to another country, whether permanently or for a visit, you should do the following:

 1. Contact the APHIS, Veterinary Services (VS) District Office of the State from which your pet will be transported.
 Your Area Veterinarian-in-Charge can provide you with the current regulations, tests, required forms, documents, and inspections.
-To find a VS District Office for your state click here
+Find a VS District Office for your state

 2. Check with the embassies of the destination countries as to specific requirements that must be met before a pet may be brought into the country.
-For a list of foreign embassies and consulates in the U.S. click here
+Find foreign embassies and consulates in the U.S.

 Know the Rules of the Destination Country

 Health requirements and certificates may change at any time, so it is important that you check for the most current regulations before exporting your animals or traveling with your pet.
-For information on International Animal Export Regulations and a List of Countries click here
+International Animal Export Regulations and a List of Countries

 International Health Certificate